ZhenbangYou/SysY-Front-End/README.md

 There are also some simple optimizations that can be done:
   - cascade ```goto``` elimination .
 This needs one more pass.
-  - replacing ```beq``` with ```ble```, ```bge``` and ```bne``` to reduce one operation.
+  - replacing ```beq``` with other conditional jump instructions such as ```ble```, ```bge``` and ```bne``` to reduce one operation.
 More precisely, when encountering relation expressions, do not solve them immediately.
 You may add a new data structure for this, which records two operands.
 When a new operand emerges, solve the first two.
 In this way, it is guaranteed that there are always no more than two outstanding operands, which can be accommodated by a conditional branch instruction.
   - redundant label elimination.
   - redundant goto (whose target address is exactly the next instruction) elimination.
   - redundant load (the value is already in a register) elimination.